 Iowa’s offensive line featured the same five starters in all 13 games in 2013, with four of those Hawkeyes earning Big Ten honors.
 Scherff was a first team selection, while right tackle Brett Van Sloten was second team and Blythe and left guard Conor Boffeli each were named honorable mention.
 Iowa led the Big Ten and ranked eighth in the nation in fewest penalties per game.
 Boffeli and Van Sloten signed NFL free agent contracts immediately following the 2014 NFL Draft.

-Brian, the son of head coach Kirk Ferentz, served as New England’s tight ends coach in 2011, helping the Patriots win the AFC championship and a spot in the 2012 Super Bowl.
-Brian was an offensive assistant coach in 2010, working exclusively with the tight ends.
+Ferentz served as New England’s tight ends coach in 2011, helping the Patriots win the AFC championship and a spot in the 2012 Super Bowl.
+Ferentz was an offensive assistant coach in 2010, working exclusively with the tight ends.
 He spent 2009 as a coaching assistant after serving as a scouting assistant for the Patriots during the 2008 season.

 Under his direction, two Patriot rookie tight ends made a big impact in 2010.
 The New England duo ranked first and second, among all rookie tight ends with 10 and six touchdown catches, respectively.
 They became the first pair of rookie tight ends with at least five touchdowns in the same season in NFL history.
 Rob Gronkowski’s 10 touchdown receptions rank second in NFL history for a rookie tight end, as only Mike Ditka (12) had more touchdowns as a rookie.